Articles & Advice

 Check out articles and advice covering a variety of topics about being a successful student here at Clarke!

-Counseling Services staff are here to assist students in their pursuit of a contented and balanced life as they strive for academic, personal and intellectual growth.
-For many students, this is a time of new challenges as they learn to balance scheduling, academics, work and athletics, with leisure activities, relationships and quiet time.
-Taking the time to address these issues in a comfortable and confidential setting can have a positive impact on academic, physical and personal performance.
+Counseling Services staff are here to assist students in their pursuit of a contented and balanced life as they strive for academic, personal, and intellectual growth.
+For many students, this is a time of new challenges as they learn to balance schedule, academics, work, and athletics, with leisure activities, relationships, and quiet time.
+Taking the time to address these issues in a comfortable and confidential setting can have a positive impact on academic, physical, and personal performance.

-Counseling Services is located in the in the Health and Wellness Center in the lower level of Mary Josita Hall.
+Counseling Services is located in the Health and Wellness Center in the lower level of Mary Josita Hall.

 The Clarke University Counseling Services staff works closely with other Student Life staff in an effort to support all aspects of the students’ college experience.
 A variety of services are available including, but not limited to

 - Support groups